 Growing up in India, I was active in sports.
 I was particularly good at basketball, qualifying for national games during my school years.
 This experience taught me the importance of a healthy and physically active lifestyle.
 I also carefully select the foods I cook for myself and my family.
 Even though we eat all types of food, it is extremely important to strike a balance.
 Eating in moderation is also important.

 The information in this online directory is updated periodically.
 The availability of physicians, hospitals, providers, and services may change.

 Information about a practitioner is provided to us by the practitioner or is obtained as part of the credentialing process.
 If you have questions, please call us at 1-800-464-4000 (toll free) or visit the local Member Services department in your area.
-For the hearing and speech impaired: 1-800-777-1370 (toll free TTY).
+For the hearing and speech impaired: 1-800-464-4000 (toll free) or TTY 711 (toll free).
 You can also call the Medical Board of California at 916-263-2382, or visit their website for information regarding a specific physician's medical license.